finos/regular-table/examples/fixed_column_widths.md

 [`regular-table`](https://github.com/jpmorganchase/regular-table) just using
 Javascript and CSS rules.

-The default behaviour that regular-table implements for this feature includes:
-* The default width of the cells corresponding to a column is calculated taking into account the size of the content of the visible cells for that column.
-* It is only possible to increase the width of a cell up to the size of the content currently visible for that column.
-* It is possible to manually shrink the column width up to the limit of 10 pixels.
+By default `<regular-table>` sets each column's width based on the content width of each of that column's cells.
+Currently, each column's width will not increase past the max width of the column's content, but you can manually shrink the column width up to the limit of 10 pixels.
-* Column widths are calculated by the library using the max-width css rule.
-Which means that settings the max-width from a css rule will lead to a fixed width behavior for the cells of that column.
+Column widths are calculated by the library using the max-width css rule meaning that setting the `max-width` from a css rule will lead to a fixed width behavior for the cells of that column.

-We need a `<regular-table>` with an `id` that will be accessible on the window object using [`window.${id}`](https://stackoverflow.com/questions/18713272/why-do-dom-elements-exist-as-properties-on-the-window-object).
+To start, we need a `<regular-table>` with an `id` that will be accessible on the window object using [`window.${id}`](https://stackoverflow.com/questions/18713272/why-do-dom-elements-exist-as-properties-on-the-window-object).

 ```html